-Due to the nascent nature of quantum technology many concepts and techniques in flux.
-This dynamic environment can deter individuals from investing the time and effort required to acquire expertise.
-In this regard, there are some specific challenges that are faced in this area:
+Due to the nascent nature of quantum technology many concepts and techniques are in flux.
+This dynamic environment can deter individuals from investing the time and effort required to acquire expertise, with some specific challenges faced in this regard:

-- STEM education in UK: Across the UK there is a systemic lack of STEM educated talent joining the workforce and this is a limiting factor on the scale of the talent pool which could acquire the necessary quantum computing skill sets. - Limited educational and training resources: While educational resources for quantum computing are growing, there remains a shortage of comprehensive and accessible learning materials, particularly for those without an advanced background in physics. - Interdisciplinary nature: Quantum computing requires expertise that spans multiple disciplines, making it challenging to find individuals with the necessary skill set.
+- STEM education in UK: Across the UK there is a systemic lack of STEM educated talent joining the workforce and this is a limiting factor on the scale of the talent pool which could acquire the necessary quantum computing skill sets. - Limited educational and training resources: Whilst educational resources for quantum computing are growing, there remains a shortage of comprehensive and accessible learning materials, particularly for those without an advanced background in physics. - Interdisciplinary nature: Quantum computing requires expertise that spans multiple disciplines, making it challenging to find individuals with the necessary skill set.
 Professionals often need to bridge the gap between quantum mechanics, computer science, and mathematics.